Middle-earth in motion pictures: Amazon Studios

-The Lord of the Rings: The Rings of Power (2022–present)

 Amazon bought the television rights for The Lord of the Rings for US$250 million in November 2017, making a five-season production commitment worth at least US$1 billion.
 This would make it the most expensive television series ever made.
 The series is primarily based on the appendices of The Lord of the Rings, which include discussion of the Second Age, and it features a large cast from around the world.
-For legal reasons, it is not a direct continuation of the The Lord of the Rings and The Hobbit film trilogies, but the production intended to evoke the films with similar production design and younger versions of the same incarnations of characters who appear in them.
-The season premiered on Prime Video on September 2, 2022.
+For legal reasons, it is not a direct continuation of Jackson's The Lord of the Rings and The Hobbit film trilogies, but the production is intended to evoke the films with similar production design and younger versions of the same incarnations of characters who appear in them.
+The first season premiered on Prime Video on 2 September 2022.
+The second season premiered on Prime Video on 29 August 2024.

 Fan films

 The Hunt for Gollum, a fan film based on elements of the appendices to The Lord of the Rings, was released on the internet in May 2009.
 It is set between the events of The Hobbit and The Fellowship of the Ring, and depicts Aragorn's quest to find Gollum.
 The film's visual style is based on that of the Jackson films.
-Although unofficial, it has received coverage in major media.
+Although unofficial, it has received coverage in major media and praise for its production quality.

 Another fan made feature film, Born of Hope, produced and directed by Kate Madison, was released online on 1 December 2009 on Dailymotion and later on YouTube.
 It is set before the events of The Hobbit.
 The film can be streamed freely on its main website.
 Like The Hunt for Gollum, this film triggered reviews in various media.

+Commercial and legal pressures on would-be fan film producers are substantial; at least one such project, the 2013–14 Storm over Gondolin, was forced to close by the Tolkien Estate.
+There are pressures, too, from other fans; some projects have been abandoned when their trailers were inundated by fan criticism.